-We are interested in why preregistrations should change researchers' evaluation of 131 evidence.
-Applying a Bayesian framework allows us to investigate our research question 132 most straightforwardly because it directly deals with what we ought to believe, given the 133 evidence presented.
-Specifically, it allows us to model changes in subjective degrees of 134 belief due to preregistration or, more simply, "persuasion".
-Please note that our decision to 135 adopt a Bayesian philosophy of science does not make assumptions about the statistical 136 methods researchers use.
-In fact, this conceptualization is intentionally as minimal as 137 possible to be compatible with a wide range of philosophies of science and statistical 138 methods researchers might subscribe to.
-One feature of the Bayesian framework, is the 139 strong emphasis on subjective yet rational judgement.
-Therefore, we assume that researchers will differ significantly in how they value evidence but that by making assumptions about the general process, we can make general statements that apply to all these subjective evaluations.
-However, we should note that Popperians would be appalled that we are content with positive inductive inferences (but we regard "failing to disprove" as too limited), and Neopopperians would flinch that we assign probabilities to beliefs (we are fond of calculating things).
-While the latter move is not strictly necessary it allows us to connect the more abstract considerations more closely with what researchers believe.
+We are interested in why preregistrations should change researchers' evaluation of 126 evidence.
+Applying a Bayesian framework allows us to investigate our research question 127 most straightforwardly.
+Specifically, it allows us to model changes in subjective degrees of 128 belief due to preregistration or, more simply, "persuasion".
+Please note that our decision to 120 adopt a Bayesian philosophy of science does not make assumptions about the statistical 130 methods researchers use.
+In fact, this conceptualization is intentionally as minimal as 131 possible to be compatible with a wide range of philosophies of science and statistical 132 methods researchers might subscribe to.
+However, we should note that Popperians would 133 be appalled that we are content with positive inductive inferences (but we regard "failing 134 to disprove" as too limited), and Neopopperians would flinch that we assign probabilities to beliefs (we are fond of calculating things).
+While the latter move is not strictly necessary it allows us to connect the more abstract considerations more closely with the behavior of researchers.

 Now, we outline two possible perspectives on the utility of preregistration.
-The first one corresponds to the traditional application of preregistration to research paradigms that focus on confirmation by maximizing the theoretical risk or, equivalently, by limiting type-I error (when dichotomous decisions about theories are an inferential goal).
-We argue that this view on the utility of preregistration can be interpreted as maximizing theoretical risk, which otherwise may be reduced by researchers' degrees of freedom, p-hacking, and suchlike.
-The second interpretation is our main contribution: We argue that contrary to the classic view, the objective of preregistration is not the maximization of theoretical risk but rather the minimization of uncertainty about the theoretical risk.
-This interpretation leads to a broad applicability of preregistration to both exploratory and confirmatory studies.
+The first 139 one corresponds to the traditional application of preregistration to research paradigms that 140 focus on confirmation by maximizing the theoretical risk or, equivalently, by limiting type-I 141 error (when dichotomous decisions about theories are an inferential goal).
+We argue that 142 this view on the utility of preregistration can be interpreted as maximizing theoretical risk, 143 which otherwise may be reduced by researchers' degrees of freedom, p-hacking, and suchlike.
+144 The second interpretation is our main contribution: We argue that contrary to the classic 145 view, the objective of preregistration is not the maximization of theoretical risk but rather 146 the minimization of uncertainty about the theoretical risk.
+This interpretation leads to a 147 broad applicability of preregistration to both exploratory and confirmatory studies.
+148

 To arrive at this interpretation, we rely on three arguments.
-The first is that theoretical risk is vital for judging evidential support for theories.
-The second argument is that the theoretical risk for a given study is generally uncertain.
-The third and last argument is that this uncertainty is reduced by applying preregistration.
-We conclude that because preregistration decreases uncertainty about the theoretical risk, which in turn increases the amount of knowledge we gain from a particular study, preregistration is potentially useful for any kind of study, no matter where it falls on the exploratory-confirmatory continuum.
+The first is that 149 theoretical risk is vital for judging evidential support for theories.
+The second argument is 150 that the theoretical risk for a given study is generally uncertain.
+The third and last 151 argument is that this uncertainty is reduced by applying preregistration.
+We conclude that 152 because preregistration decreases uncertainty about the theoretical risk, which in turn 153 increases the amount of knowledge we gain from a particular study, preregistration is 154 potentially useful for any kind of study, no matter where it falls on the 155 exploratory-confirmatory continuum.
+156 conducting the study.
+The amount of knowledge researchers gain from a particular study concerning the verisimilitude of a specific theory is what we call epistemic value.